tahanasir/Team-Hack/README.md

 Hack The North 2015

-Web application to help hackers find teammates at hackathons
+Web application that helps hackers find teammates at hackathons

 Made with HTML/CSS, JavaScript, jQuery, Bootstrap and Firebase